DaMexicanJustice/frantic_midnight/README.md

 What we will investigate are:

-* Top 3 most sold genres in USA vs Europe
+* The top 3 most sold genres in USA vs Europe
-* Bottom 3 most unpopular genres in USA vs Europe
+* The bottom 3 most unpopular genres in USA vs Europe
-* Most popular publisher
+* The most popular publisher

 ## Plan B
 Target: [database.csv](https://raw.githubusercontent.com/DaMexicanJustice/frantic_midnight/master/data%20sets/database.csv)